UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Availability calculation** | Availability is calculated based on the number of hours in the billing month (for example, 744 hours for months with 31 days), excluding any planned and emergency maintenance.
 **Measurement of SLA** | Unavailability applies to existing VMs when the compute platform becomes inaccessible due to a fault recognised at the IaaS layer or lower: <br>- Fault is not within the customer’s control (OS configuration, customer applications and customer networks)<br>- Fault is within UKCloud-controlled components such as the dedicated compute infrastructure, UKCloud data centre facilities, physical firewalls and routers
 **Key exclusions** | The following are examples of what is not covered:
-&nbsp; | **All-inclusive, platform only and platform only in CHDC:** Deletion or modification of VM by customer.<br>- Any access provided by you to your user base that takes the compute system beyond its recommended performance and connectivity thresholds.<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud.<br>- Any connectivity between data centres that is out of the control of UKCloud.
-&nbsp; | **Customer-supplied hardware:** As above plus; any loss of connectivity or data including data corruption as a result of you or your suppliers installing new or additional capacity to the compute system.
-&nbsp; | **CHDC:** As above plus; any platform outages causing disruption to power and cooling (as they're out of UKCloud's control).
+&nbsp; | **All-inclusive, platform only and platform only in CHDC:** Deletion or modification of VM by customer.<br>- Any access provided by you to your user base that takes the compute system beyond its recommended performance and connectivity thresholds.<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud.<br>- Any connectivity between data centres that is out of the control of UKCloud.<br>**Customer-supplied hardware:** As above plus; any loss of connectivity or data including data corruption as a result of you or your suppliers installing new or additional capacity to the compute system.<br>**CHDC:** As above plus; any platform outages causing disruption to power and cooling (as they're out of UKCloud's control).
-**Service Credit** | 10% of monthly spend for Private Cloud – Compute <br> 1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.
+**Service Credit** | 10% of monthly spend for Private Cloud for Compute <br> 1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.

 ### Private Cloud for Oracle Software